mmlkrx/flatiron-hours/README.md

-This CIL app allows me to check how much I've been on the grind this summer!
+This CLI app allows me to check how much I've been on the grind this summer!